Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Instead, you have to work with a dropshipping supplier.

-Now, you could just find your own supplier, get some product photos from them, put them on your store — along with relevant details — and then email any orders onto them for fulfilment.
+Now, you could just find your own supplier, get some product photos and details from them, put these on your store and then email any orders onto them for fulfilment.

 This approach is fine, but it involves a fair bit of admin work, which in turn makes it harder to scale up your dropshipping business.